 Now if you do come across this building or one similar you can impress your friends with your knowledge of the Ancient Order of Druids and its associated entities.

 The Druids Hall is located at 116 Flinders Street.

 The Adelaide City Council has published a number of brochures for self guided walking tours of the city and surrounds. these are available at the Tourist Information booth in Rundle Mall or can be downloaded from:

 During our walk around North Adelaide we came across many mansions, the Anglican Cathedral of St Peter, old hotels and shops and working men's cottages.
 A little of this is shown in the Travelogue.

 Australia in general seems to have a lot of War Memorials, with Gallipoli in the forefront, though WWI as a whole seems to be treated with reverence.
 Less common is a memorial to the Boer War, like the one seen here.
 If what we know now about the Boer War was known at the time, I'm not sure they would have erected this monument, but as it stands, its there.

 Its on North at King William, so its really not all that off the beaten path.
 The statue is however, not very conspicuous and you could overlook it if you weren't watching.

 Just as the traffic lights changed and it was my turn to cross the road I espied a brass plaque out of the corner of my eye.
-Not wanting to miss the green light I quickly opened my camera and snapped a picture of the plaque with the view of looking at it later.
+Not wanting to miss the green light I quickly opened my camera and snapped a picture of the plaque with a view to looking at it later.